MAM vs. DAM – When To Use One Over the Other

 Given DAM’s support for the most commonly used files – MS Office, photos, InDesign, video, audio, etc. – there is a strong temptation to use a DAM as a single solution.
 There are a few systems that have both DAM and MAM functions.
 Usually, mature DAMs – for example, OpenText Media Management – can handle both DAM and MAM functions because the DAM or the vendor started with a MAM.
 However, mature DAM systems are usually not the solution for everyone because of the cost and the staff needed to maintain them.
 Nowadays, most DAMs support video and audio files however their capabilities may not provide the best workflows or features for broadcasting and complex video production works in progress.

 Below is a simple guide to follow based upon business scenarios:

 - Broadcasting, streaming and motion picture production: A MAM will be able to handle the industry’s demands and workflows.
 For non-audio and non-video files, a DAM will be needed.
 The alternative is to use an enterprise DAM/MAM that can handle both functions.

-- Company with short videos and less emphasis on video production: This scenario assumes the company makes short training videos and pod casts, but the bulk of the assets are not video or audio files.
+- Company or organization with less emphasis on video production: This scenario assumes the company makes short training videos, ads and pod casts, but the bulk of the assets are not related to video or audio production.
 In this scenario a DAM will suffice if the workflow for the videos and pod casts can be managed outside of the DAM or the DAM is limited for archiving and version tracking.
-Some DAMs support video transcoding and limited workflow capabilities.
+Several DAM may leverage collections as a way to manage the related video production files and assets.
+Most DAMs support a degree of video transcoding and workflow / approval capabilities.

 - Company that primarily makes short videos or audio files: A low or mid tier MAM may be the best solution.
 A lite DAM may suffice in managing the other files.